Katrinn05/PlotScript/README.md

 - - Catmull–Rom splines: smooth curves by interpolating between data points and drawing small segments.
 - - Custom 5×7 bitmap font (font5x7): renders digits and symbols by setting individual pixels.
 - - Manual BMP encoder (writeBMP): builds BMP headers and writes the pixel buffer as a 24-bit BMP file.
+GUI Application is implemented in Python

 ### Scanner/Parser Implementation
-The lexical and syntactic analysis will be done using **ANTLR 4**, a powerful parser generator that supports C++ as a target language.
+The lexical and syntactic analysis is done using **ANTLR 4**, a powerful parser generator that supports C++ as a target language.

-ANTLR-generated C++ code will be integrated into the interpreter runtime.
+ANTLR-generated C++ code is integrated into the interpreter runtime.

 ## Token Overview